 In the West it’s the Walkin’ Dude, aka Randall Flagg, aka the Dark Man, aka (his name is Legion), and he issues forth his own brand of satanic verses, his lapdogs’ loyalty never flagging for fear of flogging.
 In the East it’s Mother Abagail, the oldest woman in Nebraska, a black woman at the helm of a new Crusade in righteousness, though its more defensive and precautionary than it is crusading.

 The Stand moves inexorably toward an end we know is coming, each man having staked his claim for Good or for Evil, for regeneration and tabula rasa or for Machiavellian power.
-The Stand is, after all, the novel in its most basic form: Good versus Evil, the two entities written as such and only barely disguised by the characters of Randall Flagg and Mother Abagail.
-They’re nominal stand-ins for something much larger.
+The Stand is, after all, the novel in its most basic form: Good versus Evil, the two entities written as such and only barely disguised by the characters of Randall Flagg and Mother Abagail, a pair of nominal stand-ins for something much larger.

 But even as this polarity drives his novel forward, King leaves room for free will that just can’t sit still.
 The transformation of Stu Redman from down-and-out Texan to one of his central heroes; and the intellectual strain he put upon Harold Lauder, a boy who knows what he wants and in his pride and many grudges (recounted in a book with the apt label, “Ledger,”) goes astray – these are sub-stories that intensify King’s novel, and that realism of his characters in spite of it all, that faint tinge of idealistic cynicism mired in the effluvium, is what has always been one of King’s strong points.